drostron/slamdata-docs/source/developers-guide.rst

 ~~~~~~~~~~~

 The purpose of this Developer's Guide is to walk a software developer
-through SlamData from installation through completed project.
+through SlamData from installation through to a completed project.
 The goal
 is to provide a step-by-step process that a developer can follow,
 including sample data, that is repeatable with other data sets and
 environments.